 The following shall be added to the end of Section 5.2: "under applicable law on the Early Termination Date, then each such Transaction (individually, an "Excluded Transaction" and collectively, the "Excluded Transactions") shall be terminated as soon thereafter as reasonably practicable, and upon termination shall be deemed to be a Terminated Transaction and the Termination Payment payable in connection with all such Transactions shall be calculated in accordance with Section 5.3 below).
 The Gains and Losses for each Terminated Transaction shall be determined by calculating the amount that would be incurred or realized to replace or to provide the economic equivalent of the remaining payments or deliveries in respect of that Terminated Transaction.
 The Non-Defaulting Party (or its agent) may determine its Gains and Losses by reference to information either available to it internally or supplied by one or more third parties including, without limitation, quotations (either firm or indicative) of relevant rates, prices, yields, yield curves, volatilities, spreads or other relevant market data in the relevant markets.
 Third parties supplying such information may include, without limitation, dealers in the relevant markets, end-users of the relevant product, information vendors and other sources of market information."

 Notice of Payment of Termination Payment.
+The last sentence of Section 5.4 shall be amended to replace “within two (2) Business Days” with “on or before the next Payment Date as defined in Exhibit 5 of the Energy Management Services Agreement.”

+In addition, the following shall be added to the end of Section 5.4:

 "Notwithstanding any provision to the contrary contained in this Agreement, the Non-Defaulting Party shall not be required to pay to the Defaulting Party any amount under Article 5 until the Non-Defaulting Party receives confirmation satisfactory to it in its reasonable discretion (which may include an opinion of its counsel) that all other obligations of any kind whatsoever of the Defaulting Party to make any payments to the Non-Defaulting Party or any of its Affiliates under this Agreement or otherwise which are due and payable as of the Early Termination Date (including for these purposes amounts payable pursuant to Excluded Transactions) have been fully and finally performed."

 Closeout Setoffs.
-Section 5.6 is amended by adding after the words “Non-Defaulting Party or any of its Affiliates” in the sixth line thereof the following: “including, without limitation, any amounts owing by the Defaulting Party or any of its Affiliates to the Non-Defaulting Party or any of its Affiliates under the Energy Management Services Agreement between Mississippi Delta Energy Agency, Clarksdale Public Utilities Commission of the City of Clarksdale, Mississippi and Public Service Commission of Yazoo City of the City of Yazoo City, Mississippi and Enron Power Marketing, Inc. dated June __, 2001 (referred to herein as the “Energy Management Services Agreement”)”.
+Section 5.6 is amended by adding after the words “Non-Defaulting Party or any of its Affiliates” in the sixth line thereof the following: “including, without limitation, any amounts owing by the Defaulting Party or any of its Affiliates to the Non-Defaulting Party or any of its Affiliates under the Energy Management Services Agreement..

 Timeliness of Payment.
-Section 6.2 is amended to delete the first sentence in its entirety and to replace with the following: "Unless otherwise agreed by the Parties in a Transaction, all invoices under this Agreement shall be due and payable in accordance with each Party's invoice instructions on or before five (5) days after receipt of the invoice or, if such day is not a Business Day, then on the next Business Day."
+Section 6.2 is amended to delete the first sentence in its entirety and to replace with the following: "Unless otherwise agreed by the Parties in a Transaction, all invoices under this Agreement shall be due and payable in accordance Exhibit 5 of the Energy Management Services Agreement.
+The last sentence is amended to add the following after “Interest Rate: in accordance with applicable Mississippi law (including the Timely Payment of Purchases by Public Bodies Law of Mississippi”.
+The following is also added: Party A and Party B shall have the same amount of time to pay prior to the accrual of interest”.

 Netting of Payments.
 Sections 6.4 and 6.5 are deleted in full and replaced by the following: